Cross high-altitude pass, Laurebina Pass (4,620 m)

 Cultural Immersion

 You'll be surrounded by Tamang and Tibetan Buddhist heritage—hillslope monasteries and whirling prayer wheels to yak herders, and stone houses.
-A visit to Kyanjin Gompa, cheese factories, and the holiest-of-holies Gosaikunda Lake, provides you with abundant cultural and spiritual light.
+A visit to Kyanjin Gompa, cheese factories, and the holiest-of-holies Gosaikunda Lake provides you with abundant cultural and spiritual light.

 Packing Essentials

-Here are essential pieces of gear that you need to pack in your bag while trekking in Langtang Valley with Gosaikunda Lake Trek: Moisture-wicking T-shirts (2–3)
+Here are essential pieces of gear that you need to pack in your bag while trekking in Langtang Valley with Gosaikunda Lake Trek:

 Thermal base layers (top & bottom)